CodePushGo/website/src/content/blog/en/code-integrity-in-capacitor-apps-key-techniques.md

 ### Tool Comparison

-When choosing a code integrity tool for Capacitor apps, it's crucial to weigh their features and ease of implementation:
+When choosing a code integrity tool for React Native apps, it's crucial to weigh their features and ease of implementation:

 | **Feature** | **CodePushGo** | **Other Tools** |
 | --- | --- | --- |